akuroiwa/py-chessboardjs/README.md

 This is a part of [Chess-Ant](https://github.com/akuroiwa/chess-ant) project.
 That manual will be updated soon.

 Chess-Ant is currently too slow to function as a chess engine.
+To make matters worse, there is a glitch in the call to chess-ant.
 It is possible to experiment by loading pgn and having it solve the problem.

 ## Installation